ashot-k/Selenium-101/README.md

 Go to Run Tab and click run LoginPageTests.
 If you want only one test go to a test e.g, TestSuccessfulLogin Right click on the name and click run TestSuccessfulLogin.

+## Test Manual
+More info about each test case can be found in the test_manual pdf file.